Zebec Card

 Zebec imposes different limits based on card tier:

-• Carbon: Allows $1,000 per transaction with a $10,000 daily spending cap.
-This is a firm published limit - no single purchase can exceed $1,000, requiring users to split larger purchases into multiple transactions if possible.
+• Carbon: Allows $1,000 per load with a $10,000 daily spending cap.
+This is a firm published limit - no single load can exceed $1,000, requiring users to reload multiple times for larger daily spending.
 Carbon supports ATM withdrawals and unlimited reloads.

 • Black: Marketed as having "no spend limit" (though issuer/network safeguards may still apply).
 In practical terms, users could spend well above $10,000 in a single day or transaction, limited only by their crypto balance and any risk monitoring systems.